CiwPython/Ciw/docs/Basics/run_simulation.rst

 The Parameters File
 -------------------

-In order to full define a queueing network simulation, the following need to be defined:
+In order to fully define a queueing network simulation, the following need to be defined:

 - Number of nodes (service stations)
 - Number of customer classes